Right Lower Quadrant Pain

 - Symptoms can be similar to appendicitis.

-- Sometimes endometriosis can cause constant lower tummy pain, though usually it is worse just before, during and for a short while after a period.
+- Sometimes endometriosis can cause constant lower tummy pain, although usually it is worse just before, during and for a short while after a period.

 - Pain is usually across the lower part of the tummy but it can be just on the right side.